einzwell/YetAnotherTodoApp/README.md

 # Yet Another Todo App

 **Yet Another Todo App** is a simple web application that allows users to create, read, update, and delete tasks (a.k.a. todos).
-Bui;t with Laravel and utilising PostgreSQL, It is designed to be a lightweight and easy-to-use tool for managing personal tasks and to-do lists.
+Built with Laravel and PostgreSQL, It is designed to be a lightweight and easy-to-use tool for managing personal tasks and to-do lists.

 This application is built as a final project for the course "Web-Based Programming" at Bina Nusantara University